MIDAV0/ethernaut-challenges/README.md

 ## Level 3 - Coin Flip

 The contract uses a blockhash to determine the outcome of a coin flip.
 The outcome of the coin flip can be calculated by other contract in the same block and used to win the game.

+## Level 4 - Telephone

+The contract uses `tx.origin` to determine the caller of the contract.
+The contract can be called by another contract to change ownership.